Organic Fertilizer contains:

 K-Potassium

-Mycorrhizae is a root like network of fungus that grows beneath the soil and has a symbiotic association with plants that occurs at the roots.
-Mycorrhizae allows more available nutrients to be absorbed by attaching and extending from the root spread.
-This occupies more space in the soil than roots alone.
-Mycorrhizae provides the plants with water and nutrients that have been taken up from the soil.
-Plants in exchange provide mycorrhizae with sugars and lipids.
-Mycorrhizae networks allow plants to communicate with each other and exchange nutrients and stress signals.
+Mycorrhizae is a root like fungus that grows beneath the soil and has a symbiotic association with plants that occurs at the roots.
+Mycorrhizae allows more available nutrients to be absorbed by attaching to roots and spreading from them.
+This provides the plants with more water and nutrients.
+Mycorrhizae allow plants to communicate with each other and exchange nutrients and stress signals.
 The mychorhizae achieves this by daisy chaining a group of individual plants at the roots creating one larger network.

-Microbes boost pathogen immunity in plants, convert organic matter to food storages, and vastly increase the soils ability to retain water and nutrients which contributes to drought tolerance.
+Microbes boost pathogen immunity in plants, convert organic matter to food storages for plants, and vastly increase the soils ability to retain water/ nutrients which contributes to drought tolerance.
 Microbes affect soil structure and ultimately the root structure in plants.

 Kelp produces an organic growth hormone that promotes cell division.
 This has significant affects on root and shoot growth.
 It also affects plants general health and photosynthesis capability.